top of page

 On the other hand, different food types and quantities are being tested in Calpe, including phytoplankton gel (Isochrysis, Tetraselmis and Phaeodactylum), rotifers and Artemia nauplii.
 Furthermore, experiments of enrichment of Rotifers and Artemia, with high quality fatty acids, vitamins, antibiotics, when necessary, are being conducted.
 The condition and status of the individuals is being periodically evaluated by endoscopy and by the calculation of bioenergetic models (dynamic energy budget model) from faeces and pseudofaeces production, oxygen consumption, etc. Tank conditions (variable water temperatures, nutrients, nature of the sediment -porosity and type-, light cycles and wavelength) is being also modified and adapted to improve the microcosm conditions in the closed circuits.

-Shallow census in the Fangar Bay
+Shallow census in the Fangar Bay and follow up of resistant adults

 The Fangar Bay was recently hit by Storm Gloria (January 2020), which decimated hundreds of individuals due to reduced salinity and high turbidity.
 In a census after the event, only 12 individuals of Pinna nobilis were found alive (see Prado et al., 2020).
 However, an inner region of the bay has also been observed to host individuals in the recent past and a follow up of the healthy individuals in these shallow areas is being carried out in order to assess the survival of the species in this region, where there is no evidence of disease.